Saddam’s Terror Survivor Reflects on Life as He turns 70 living in the U.S

-Lansing, MI- December 20, 2008- Dr.Shakeer Bashi looks back at the situation that led him to escape his motherland and live in the U.S.
+Dr.Shakeer Bashi looks back at the situation that led him to escape his motherland and live in the U.S.

 In the year 2000 Dr.Shakeer Bashi would not have thought that 16 years later he would be living as an immigrant in America the beautiful he only heard about on the radio.
 With a PHD in industrial engineering this was the last thing in his mind but things changed when Saddam Hussein’s terror army killed two of his brothers Mufeed and Haseeb Bashi over political suspicion.
 When the American army rolled into Iraq in 2003 the doctor would never have thought how this would greatly change his life.
 After the capture of Saddam Hussein his two notorious sons Udday and Qusay managed to sneak to Mosul where they lived in the house of Sheik Nawafal-Zaydan Muhhamad.
 The tribal leader had no choice but to allow the two terrorists to live under his roof due to threats to the family.